godotengine/godot-docs/development/cpp/binding_to_external_libraries.rst

     Please note that Git submodules are not used in the Godot repository.
 If you are developing a module to be merged into the main Godot repository, you should not use submodules.
-If your module doesn't get merged in, you can always try to implement the external library as a GDNative C++ plugin.
+If your module doesn't get merged in, you can always try to implement the external library as a GDExtension.

 To add include directories for the compiler to look at you can append it to the environment's paths: